-The project is an extension of the work that the AIBS Education Committee began last year with its survey of leaders within undergraduate life sciences departments.
+The project is an extension of the work that the AIBS Education Committee began in 2012 with its survey of leaders within undergraduate life sciences departments.
 The results of that fall 2012 survey revealed that faculty at a range of institutions would like to build their own capacity to lead change and implement the principles in the 2011 report published by AAAS: Vision and Change in Undergraduate Biology Education: A Call to Action.
 The new study will allow AIBS to investigate questions related to faculty leadership for change, the academic leadership skills faculty need and want, existing general higher education leadership programs, and how AIBS might develop a program to support individuals leading institutional change.

 If you would like to learn more about the study as our work progresses, please contact Susan Musante, AIBS Education Programs Manager, at email@example.com.